UPDATED at 3:30 P.M. EST on 2014-12-4

 “We assume that this draft law was released because the government wants to discriminate against a particular nationality and religion,” Khun Jar from the Kachin Peace Network, a Yangon-based humanitarian organization that assists civilians displaced by conflict in northern Myanmar, told RFA.

 “This law is one that the government should reject if it wants people to live in peace as many ethnicities and religions live together in this country.
-It is a shame for all Myanmar citizens that this kind of issue is being discussed by parliament.”
+It is a shame for all Myanmar citizens that this kind of issue is being discussed by parliament,” she said.

 Calls for laws aimed at protecting race and religion in Myanmar have gained momentum since violence broke out between Buddhists and Muslims in the Buddhist-majority nation in 2012 following decades under tightly controlled military rule.